 This Malaria Drug Could Be a 'Game-Changer' for Coronavirus Patients, President Claims—But Here's What Health Officials Say

-An anti-malarial drug called hydroxchloroquine, commonly used to treat inflammatory conditions like lupus and rheumatoid arthritis, has been getting a lot of attention as a potential treatment for people with COVID-19.
+An anti-malarial drug called hydroxchloroquine, commonly used to treat inflammatory conditions like lupus and rheumatoid arthritis, has received a lot of attention as a potential treatment for people with COVID-19.
 But is the excitement overblown?

-Actually, scientists say, any potential benefits of the drugs must be weighed against the risks—and the risks are not minor.
+Actually, scientists say, any potential benefits must be weighed against the risks—and the risks are not minor.
 When taken alone or in combination with other medications, chloroquine and hydroxychloroquine can pose severe complications and may, in some cases, prove deadly, they caution.

-So, what is hydroxychloroquine, and what do we know about its use in the fight against the new coronavirus?
+So, what is hydroxychloroquine, anyway, and how did it become a potential weapon in the fight against the new coronavirus?